 Storing a chemical in the right container is the first way to ensure safety when handling strong acids and bases.
 A material that is likely to react with the chemical it holds, like a metal container, or break easily when dropped, like a glass container, isn’t going to be suitable for a substance like nitric acid, for example.

-This why there are a variety of plastic materials used for storing acids and bases, so that each container can accommodate the unique properties of individual chemicals
+This is why there are a variety of plastic materials used for storing acids and bases – so that each container can accommodate the unique properties of individual chemicals.
+For example, the plastic polypropylene can be used to store corrosive chemicals.

 Three Types of Plastic Containers